SEE THE UNIVERSE AROUND US

 How & Where I Learned My Craft

-My fascination with the night sky goes back four decades to my childhood in Brooklyn, New York.
-Scientific curiosity and a desire to learn about the universe was nurtured by my parents when I received my first 60mm Tasco telescope at the age of ten.
-Currently I am an active member with several Long Island based astronomy groups and serve as a volunteer observatory staff member at a private Long Island park.
+My fascination with the night sky goes back well over four decades to my childhood in Brooklyn, New York.
+Scientific curiosity and a desire to learn about the universe was nurtured by my parents when I received my first 60mm Tasco telescope.
+Currently I am an active member with several Long Island based astronomy groups and serve as a volunteer observatory staff member at a private Long Island preserve.
 Previously, during my tenure as a senior staff member at the Custer Institute, I spearheaded the use of digital video technology for the purpose of public outreach.
 Finally, since late 2005, my focus has been in digital astrophotography primarily because it has allowed me to see the universe in a way that’s beyond what the eyepiece and the telescope can alone.

-As a 15 year veteran astro-imager, I enjoy sharing my love for digital astrophotography by presenting many how-to lectures on the different forms of data capture and image processing.
+As an active astro-imager, I enjoy sharing my love for digital astrophotography by presenting many how-to lectures on the different forms of data capture and image processing.
 The lectures have been heard by many which include: groups from the Amateur Observers Society of New York, the Astronomical Society of Long Island, the Suffolk County Community College Astronomy Club, and attendees at the annual Custer Institute Jamboree.
-Some of my work has appeared in: articles in Newsday, Long Island Pulse magazine, the Reader Gallery in Astronomy Magazine, scientific presentations at Brookhaven National Laboratory and has been the subject matter of a T.V. interview on Push Pause T.V.
+Some of my work has appeared in: articles in Newsday, Long Island Pulse magazine, the Reader Gallery in Astronomy Magazine, Astronomy.com, scientific presentations at Brookhaven National Laboratory and has been the subject matter of a T.V. interview on Push Pause T.V.
 Long Island from FIOS 1.

 My primary location for pursuing astrophotography is in my backyard observatory - Babylmar Observatory situated in a very light polluted Bortle 7/8 zone on Long Island, NY.